EddyTheCo/Qpow-IOTA/README.md

 ## API reference

-You can read the [API reference](https://eddytheco.github.io/Qpow-IOTA/) here, or generate it yourself like
+You can read the [API reference](https://eddytheco.github.io/Qpow-IOTA/), or generate it yourself like
 ```
 cmake -DBUILD_DOCS=ON ../
 cmake --build . --target doxygen_docs